 Tara: Is there anything you learned developing your invention that you would now do differently if you had to do it all again?

 Lisa: Yes, many things!
 You only learn from starting though, so I would change a thing.
 With my next invention, I would be more precise about costs and overhead.
 Manufacturing costs should not be more than 30% or so of Suggest Retail Price, so honing in on that in the beginning is key to creating a strong business plan.

 Tara: What advice would you give any aspiring inventor with an idea?

-Tara: Where can people find out more about you your invention?
+Tara: Where can people find out more about you and your product